 If you want to register in the Netherlands, please check this information on our website.

 In order to request a meeting with the Professional Traineeship Committee, please check the data 2020.

 10 February 2021 | Utrecht

-Anyone who has earned a degree after 31 December 2014 from an accredited educational institute must first gain professional experience before being entitled to be registered in the Architects' Register and is allowed to use the protected title of architect, urban planner, garden and landscape architect, or interior architect.
+Most people who have earned a degree from an accredited educational institute must first gain professional experience before being entitled to be registered in the Dutch Architects' Register.